-This gorgeous park within the city of Dublin is one of the best places to have a picnic and unwind with the locals.
-Take a little break from city life and wander through its gardens for a much-needed break between pubs.
+If you’re looking for a budget-friendly choice, this gorgeous park within the city of Dublin is one of the best places to have a picnic and unwind with the locals.
+Take a little break from the tourist attractions and wander through its gardens for a much-needed break between pubs.

 There’s a lot of important and unfortunate history in Belfast; the Peace Wall murals are a great place to visit, reflect, and leave your messages of hope for a more peaceful future in Ireland.

 This 12th-century castle in Kilkenny is one of the most stunning in Ireland, and a visit to the town of Kilkenny is always recommended for vibrant culture, nightlife and ale experiences.

 Donegal boasts a rugged coastline and scenery that takes the breath away.
 Whether you’re heading to secluded coves or strolling country roads (and even spotting the Northern Lights), just make sure you bring your camera.

 This 3km shoreline walk in Galway is home to great white sand beaches for swimming, nightlife and restaurants, and amazing views of Galway Bay and the Atlantic ocean.

 This stunning area of southwest Ireland has some of the best beaches, mountains, cliffs and Atlantic Ocean views you can find.